defold/doc/docs/en/manuals/lua.md

 ## Variables and data types

-Lua is dynamically typed which means that variables do not have types, but values do.
-Unlike in typed languages, you can assign any value to any variable as you like.
+Lua is dynamically typed, meaning variables do not have types, but values do.
+Unlike in statically typed languages, you can assign any value to any variable as you like.

 There are eight basic types in Lua:

 `nil`
 : This type only has the value `nil`.
-It usually represents the absence of a useful value, for example unassigned variables.
+It usually represents the absence of a useful value, for example, unassigned variables.

   ```lua
   print(my_var) -- will print 'nil' since 'my_var' is not yet assigned a value